-1. Select Configuration Maps.

-The Packet Broker Configurations panel will be displayed.

-2. Select Create Config Map.
+- 1. Select Create Config Map on the Packet Broker Configurations panel. - 2.
+Select Create Config Map.

 The Create Config Map panel will be displayed.
 Any previously created load balancing groups or filter templates will be displayed along with the new options.
 Any port shaded gray can be used for a config map, any port shaded black may not be used.